emmajka/simple-scoreboard/README.md

 ### Add a new game to scoreboard
 In order to add a new game to an existing scoreboard a `addGame` method can be used, it allows to safely add a new game to scoreboard.

-#### create a new game ID
-Each game is identified by its unique game ID

-        var gameIdFactory = new GameIdFactory() // default implementation of game ID factory var gameId = gameIdFactory.create(${teamOne}, ${teamTwo}) // useteam names as input parameters
+        // create a new game ID, each game is identified by its unique game ID var gameIdFactory = new GameIdFactory() // default implementation of game ID factory var gameId = gameIdFactory.create(${teamOne}, ${teamTwo}) // useteam names as input parameters

-#### create a game
+        // create new game
         var gameFactory = new GameFactory() // default implementation of game factory var game = gameFactory.create("team1", "team2", gameId)

-#### add game to storage
-        var scoreboard = new Scoreboard(${dependencies})
+        // create a new scoreboard or re-use existing one, provide necessary dependences var scoreboard = new Scoreboard(${dependencies})
         scoreboard.addGame(game)

 Game instance requires a unique GameId instance, in ensures that a game will meet requirements for storage.
 Creation of game and its game ID is de-coupled, it gives control to user on how he would like to create a game ID.
-It is recommended to use team names for it.
+It is recommended to use team names for it or some unique string values for input string pair.

 ### Finish a game
 Finishing a game equals to its removal of scoreboard storage.
 If game does not exist in the storage nothing will happen.

+        // create a new scoreboard or re-use existing one, provide necessary dependences var scoreboard = new Scoreboard(${dependencies})
-        var scoreboard = new Scoreboard(...) // a existing scoreboard scoreboard.finishGame(${gameId}) // use Your game ID as input
+        scoreboard.finishGame(${gameId}) // use Your game ID as input

+### Update game's score
+Game instance are mutable by definition, in order to update their score they need to be accessed and modified.

+        // get a game instance, run updateScore on it game.updateScore(1, 2)